Archive What Apps Should Kids Not Have?

 How Did We Choose the Most Dangerous Apps for Kids?

 The apps we’ve chosen for this article are dangerous in one of two ways.
-Either, they’re not made for children at all, yet are inappropriately used by many children today; or, they’re apps that have age requirements we at Safes don’t agree with.
+First, they’re not appropriate for children but they use them anyway.
+Second, they’re apps that have age requirements we at Safes don’t agree with.
 For example, both Tinder and Snapchat are on this list.
 Tinder is obviously not appropriate for your child, but they may have installed it anyway.
 On the other hand, Snapchat’s age requirement is 13+, but the content on the app says otherwise.

-The apps here can be divided into three main categories based on the most immediate danger they expose your child to.
+We have divided the popular social media apps here into three main categories based on the most immediate danger they expose your child to.
 The three main dangers are:

 • Cyberbullying